Michael-Matta1/zsh-shift-select/README.md

-# Zsh Shift Select Mode
+# Zsh Shift Select Mode (Minimal X11-Only Version)

 Emacs [shift-select mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Shift-Selection.html) for Zsh — select text in the command line using Shift as in many text editors, browsers and other GUI programs.
-Features **full editor-like experience** with type-to-replace, paste-replace, and seamless **mouse selection integration** that works alongside keyboard
+Features **full editor-like experience** with type-to-replace, paste-replace, and seamless **mouse selection integration** that works alongside keyboard selection.

+**This is the minimal X11-only version** with simplified codebase focused exclusively on X11 clipboard integration using `xclip`.
+All configuration wizard and Wayland support have been removed for a lightweight, zero-configuration experience.

 ![Demo](media/demo.gif)